muhtasim24/CodePathSITE-Prework/README.md

 The following **additional** features are implemented:

 - An alert is popped up on the screen when the user makes a mistake, and it tells them that they have made a mistake and also how many strikes they have left till they lose.
+- After a mistake, the sequence is played back from the turn the user is on.

 ## Video Walkthrough (GIF)